dcampogiani/My-Photo-Diary/README.md

 My Photo Diary
 ==============

-A hybrid application to take pictures and look at them in a timeline or a map showing where they were taken.
+A hybrid application (you can find [here](https://github.com/dcampogiani/My-Native-Photo-Diary/) the native one) to take pictures and look at them in a timeline or a map showing where they were taken.
 You can also send your best photos to your friends.

 ![Demo](/screenshots/demo.gif "Demo")